Description

-The test demonstrated high internal consistency, with a Cronbach’s alpha coefficient of 0.90.
+The available material reports high internal consistency, with a Cronbach’s alpha of 0.90, supporting the reliability of the test.

 References